G-McCarten/Website/public_html/Project/proposal.md

 	- Any other fields should be properly validated
     - Screenshot #3: ![Screenshot_26](https://user-images.githubusercontent.com/76708068/141409829-181cde3b-94d2-4d6a-9450-0381c630d654.png)
      	- Allow password reset (only if the existing correct password is provided)
-- [ ] User will be able to register a new account
-- [ ] Form Fields
-- [ ] Username, email, password, confirm password(other fields optional)
-- [ ] Email is required and must be validated
-- [ ] Username is required
-- [ ] Confirm password’s match
-- [ ] Users Table
-- [ ] Id, username, email, password (60 characters), created, modified
-- [ ] Password must be hashed (plain text passwords will lose points)
-- [ ] Email should be unique
-- [ ] Username should be unique
-- [ ] System should let user know if username or email is taken and allow the user to correct the error without wiping/clearing the form
-- [ ] The only fields that may be cleared are the password fields
-- [ ] User will be able to login to their account (given they enter the correct credentials)
-- [ ] Form
-- [ ] User can login with email or username
-- [ ] This can be done as a single field or as two separate fields
-- [ ] Password is required
-- [ ] User should see friendly error messages when an account either doesn’t exist or if passwords don’t match
-- [ ] Logging in should fetch the user’s details (and roles) and save them into the session.
-- [ ] User will be directed to a landing page upon login
-- [ ] This is a protected page (non-logged in users shouldn’t have access)
-- [ ] This can be home, profile, a dashboard, etc
-- [ ] User will be able to logout
-- [ ] Logging out will redirect to login page
-- [ ] User should see a message that they’ve successfully logged out
-- [ ] Session should be destroyed (so the back button doesn’t allow them access back in)
-- [ ] Basic security rules implemented
-Authentication:
-- [ ] Function to check if user is logged in
-- [ ] Function should be called on appropriate pages that only allow logged in users
-- [ ] Roles/Authorization:
-- [ ] Have a roles table (see below)
-- [ ] Basic Roles implemented
-- [ ] Have a Roles table	(id, name, description, is_active, modified, created)
-- [ ] Have a User Roles table (id, user_id, role_id, is_active, created, modified)
-- [ ] Include a function to check if a user has a specific role (we won’t use it for this milestone but it should be usable in the future)
-- [ ] Site should have basic styles/theme applied; everything should be styled
-I.e., forms/input, navigation bar, etc
-- [ ] Any output messages/errors should be “user friendly”
-- [ ] Any technical errors or debug output displayed will result in a loss of points
-- [ ] User will be able to see their profile
-- [ ] Email, username, etc
-- [ ] User will be able to edit their profile
-- [ ] Changing username/email should properly check to see if it’s available before allowing the change
-- [ ] Any other fields should be properly validated
-- [ ] Allow password reset (only if the existing correct password is provided)

 Hint: logic for the password check would be similar to login
 	Milestone 2:
 Pick a simple game to implement, anything that generates a score that’s more advanced than a simple random number generator (may build off of a sample from the site shared in class)